systemd.path — Path unit configuration

 This man page lists the configuration options specific to this unit type.
 See systemd.unit(5) for the common options of all unit configuration files.
 The common configuration items are configured in the generic [Unit] and [Install] sections.
 The path specific configuration options are configured in the [Path] section.

 For each path file, a matching unit file must exist,

 a service by the same name as the path (except for the suffix) is

-foo.path activates a
+activates a matching service

 unit to activate may be controlled by